nour-ahmed9/-City-Traffic-Analysis-Dashboard/README.md

 ## How to Use
 1. Open the Excel file.
 2. Navigate through the interactive charts.
-3. Use filters (if available) to explore specific trends.
+3. Use filters to explore specific trends.

 ## Requirements
-- Microsoft Excel (2016 or later recommended).
+- Microsoft Excel .